nvsnkv/NVs.OccupancySensor/readme.md

 Startup process gets logged to `startup.ndjson` file in the application working directory.
 Rolling interval is set to 1 day for this log.
 Application will keep last 10 startup.ndjson log files.
 These behaviour is hardcoded.
 #### Version
 `Version` field in appsettings.json is not actually a setting :) .
 MQTT adapter sends it to Home Assistant as a part of configuration topic.
 It is also used in Swagger as API version.
+## Building notes
+Thanks to docker, container creation is pretty simple.
+Use `Dockerfile` in the repository root to create an arm32 image.
+Use `NVs.OccupancySensor.API/Dockerfile` to create x86_64 image.
+The image in NVs.OccupancySensor.API folder works well with Visual Studio and allows to debug a container from the IDE without additional configuration.
+Please note that image creation steps contains compilation of OpenCV and EmguCV - it may take significant time to get created.
+In my case it took about 5 hours to build it on Raspberry Pi 4.
+#### Known issues
+* Cross-compilation using `qemu-user-static` on x86_64 machine may fail during dotnet build - dotnet currently does not support QEMU.
+See [this comment](https://github.com/dotnet/dotnet-docker/issues/1512#issuecomment-562180086) for more details
+* Image creation fails on `apt-get update` when building on "Raspbian 10 GNU/Linux buster" - `libseccomp2` package needs to be updated to fix the original issue.
+Please refer to details [here](https://askubuntu.com/questions/1263284/apt-update-throws-signature-error-in-ubuntu-20-04-container-on-arm) and [here](https://github.com/moby/moby/issues/40734)